daitangio/misterio/README.md

 This will enable your roles to run on Windows and on Linux dameons seamlessly.
 See https://stackoverflow.com/a/52866439/75540 for more details

 # The Hype
 1. You can add git submodules below `roles/` to link recipes (your personal "ansible galaxy" is... docker hub!)
 2. No complex stuff to learn: it is just DOCKER!

+# Podman

+Podman is not tested, and it could require a modification to the way the DOCKER_HOST variable is addressed too. anyway, if you are able to create a pull request with a --podman option, I will be happy to merge it.

 # Other alternative
 https://github.com/piku/piku is an heroku-like alternative, based on python and not requiring docker.